zThorn/MotherClone/README.md

 Building
 ===========
 Simply run npm install at the root directory to pull down all dependencies, then use grunt to build the final javascript file.
+You can also use my precompiled javascript file(game.js), which is located in the /src/ directory!